These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 - People who are not yet successful but can develop the skills over time.

-- People who are currently successful in their field and have already developed the skills needed for network marketing while working in other industries.
+- People who are currently successful in their life and while working in other industries, have already developed the skills needed for network marketing success.

 If you fall into the second category you will be able to go much faster than the first category of people.

-It’s similar to salespeople or teachers, the bad ones are so bad they hurt to think about, which makes the general public forget about the great ones out there.
+It’s similar to salespeople or teachers, the bad ones are so bad that all the focus gets put on them, which makes the general public forget about the great ones.

 The only exception to this would be if they tell you that you don’t have to physically handle the sale of products.